Unforgiven (2000): Storylines

-Unforgiven featured professional wrestling matches that involved different wrestlers from pre-existing feuds, plots, and storylines that were played out on Raw is War, and SmackDown!—World Wrestling Federation's (WWF) television programs.
-Wrestlers portrayed a villain or a hero as they followed a series of events that built tension, and culminated in a wrestling match or series of matches.
+Unforgiven featured professional wrestling matches that involved different wrestlers from pre-existing feuds, plots, and storylines that were played out on Raw is War, and SmackDown!—the WWF's television programs.

 The main rivalry heading into the event was between The Rock, Chris Benoit, The Undertaker, and Kane over Rock's WWF Championship.
 On the August 28 episode of Raw is War, Undertaker cost Kane a title opportunity against Rock.
 On the August 31 episode of SmackDown!, Undertaker, and Benoit wrestled in a number one contender's match, which Undertaker won by disqualification after being attacked by Kane.
 However, due to earning the victory by disqualification, Undertaker was not made the number one contender.
 This led to a number one contender's match between Benoit, and Kane on the September 4 episode of Raw is War.
 Benoit was disqualified again for hitting Kane with a chair, and the position of the number one contender remained vacant.
 On the September 11 episode of Raw is War, Benoit, and Kane defeated Rock, and Undertaker in a tag team match.
 After the match, the WWF Commissioner Mick Foley announced that Rock would defend the title against Benoit, Undertaker, and Kane in a fatal four-Way match at Unforgiven.

 Triple H wrestled Kurt Angle in a No Disqualification match at Unforgiven.